Sailor Jerry, the sailors' tattoo artist

 His advances and his actions greatly changed the ways in which tattoos were considered, and we could say that Jerry is the father of the Old School style.

-In his honour, a very popular style was developed: sailor tattoos.
+In his honor, a very popular style was developed: sailor tattoos.

 So, if you are interested in tattoos and especially traditional tattoos, you should know that almost everything was born thanks to this artist.